SharifCoding/30-days-javascript/day_21_to_30/day_22/README.md

 ```

 #### Further Reading
-- [Element.getBoundingClientRect( )](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) - Returns the size of an element and its position relative to the viewport..
+- [Element.getBoundingClientRect( )](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) - Returns the size of an element and its position relative to the viewport.
 - [Window.scrollY](https://developer.mozilla.org/en-US/docs/Web/API/Window/scrollY) - Returns the number of pixels that the document is currently scrolled vertically.
 - [Window.scrollX](https://developer.mozilla.org/en-US/docs/Web/API/Window/scrollX) - Returns the number of pixels that the document is currently scrolled horizontally.